JTBWatchDog/DF_Garden/src/site/notes/OC sheets/Adalyne Corbin.md

 >$\quad$Adalyne has exceedingly large markana, covering extensive portions of her arms, legs, and collarbone.
 The markings on her arms consist of red spirals with black outlines, with a white cross on the outside of her right forearm; on her legs, interwoven emerald green bands with black outlines.
 The last, on her collarbone, is defined by thin flowing blue bands that meet at her sternum; in the middle of them, over her sternum, there is a small portion of Adalyne's flesh that has crystallized.
 >$\quad$This interfacing of biology with her Conceptual Elements has led to the creation of Boris and Ilja, which are manifestations of her Strength and Speed elements respectively.
 They are summons directly bound to the markana on her arms and legs.
 Summoning them prevents her from using their respective element entirely until they return to her and join back again to their respective tattoo, which effectively act as their housing.
 #### Description
-$\quad$ 17 years prior, in her rust (as she was effectively retired,) she had lost true combative ability in her base elements.
-Now, however, she has rectified this; she had returned to her fundamentals to reestablish and regain her control over Earth and Water.
-Over time, she "lost" her Psychic affinity; or perhaps rather, what was once a Psychic affinity changed and developed into a Lightning affinity as she exited retirement.
-Regardless, she has now established control over Lightning.
+Over time, Adalyne "lost" her Psychic affinity; or perhaps rather, what was once a Psychic affinity matured into a Lightning affinity as she exited retirement.
+Regardless, in addition to clearing her rust & re-establishing control over her base elements, Adalyne possesses control over Lightning.

 $\quad$Now, much of her magic revolves around her elemental cloaks.
 By a specific encoding technique, she has instilled the essence of each cloak into specific techniques, empowering and simultaneously locking them behind each cloak.
 Transforming from "base" into a Cloak is instantaneous; however, any change in state incurs a <small>**three turn cool-down**</small> before she can do so again.
-In addition to this if a spell bound to a Cloak is active, and she changes states, <small>**the effects of that spell will immediately end.**</small>
+In addition to this if a spell bound to a Cloak is active, and she changes states, <small>**all effects of that spell will immediately end.**</small>

 $\quad$The aspect Adalyne has chosen to embody with her (admittedly rudimentary) Zen magic is The World.

+$\quad$Be aware, several spells have additional information attached to them.
+These include:
+- Cooldown, abbreviated "CD", before a spell can be used again
+- Effect Period, abbreviated "EP", or how long the effect of a spell lasts
+- Cast time, abbreviated "CT", or how long a spell must be charged before it can be used

 > [!EXAMPLE]- A note on Might
 >$\quad$Over the past 17 years, Adalyne has been ceaseless in the development of her magic.
-She *should* have 'understood' her two Conceptual Elements as much as she could, as she had achieved a Gold grade elemental cloak, which is the highest grade, with both.
-This was not the case.
+She *should* have 'understood' her two Conceptual Elements as much as she could, as she had achieved the highest grade cloak with both.
+This would not be the case for long.
 >Shortly after Blaise's hospitalization at the hands of Neloth, Adalyne comprehended something further: "Strength" and "Speed", or her understanding of both, combined to bring forth "Might", a 'second grade' Conceptual Element in that it is derived from other Conceptual Element(s) and thus literally "larger" in scope (though this does not make it inherently better.)
 >$\quad$Might is the Conceptual Element of insurmountable force and change, causing uncontrollable rage in its wielders; that is, *nigh*-uncontrollable, as Adalyne asserted control over it and changed GOMA's definition of the element.
 >Adalyne is the only currently known Might user who has done this.